-General characteristics
+General Characteristics

 The school is highly regarded in the community.
-The Barossa Valley community provides strong support for the school and its programmes.
+The Barossa Valley community provides strong support for the school and its programs.
 The Wine Education Program, in particular has a number of close partnerships with local industry and receives in-kind support in the education and training of students to prepare them for careers in that industry.

-Parent and community involvement
+Parent and Community Involvement

-Parents are encouraged to participate in the Governing Council and/or one of the sub-committees of the school.
+Parents are encouraged to participate in the Governing Council and/or one of the subcommittees of the school.
 Governing Council members are elected at the Annual General Meeting in March.

-The school receives significant support from the community, especially with the operation of the school winery, the music programme, end of year presentations and financial support for wellbeing programs for students and families in need.
+The school receives significant support from the community, especially with the operation of the school winery, the music program, end of year presentations and financial support for wellbeing programs for students and families in need.

-Feeder or destination schools
+Feeder or Destination Schools